ENERZAi/OptimaV2-Docs/docs/kernel/Tutorial/Chapter2.md

 In this case, output of the init expression will be ignored, and let expression will not define any symbol.

 ### List and tuples
-Two frequently used data type in compile time code is list and tuple.
+Two frequently used data types in compile time code is list and tuple.
 These data types both store sequence of values.
 ```
 let a, b = (2, 3)
 let listExample = [1, 2, 3, a + b] // list of int (list<int32>)
 let tupleExample = (3, !{2}, [2,3,4]) // tuple of (int32, runtime_expression, list list of intetgers) (tuple<int32, rt_expr, list<int32>>)
 ```
-They do look similar, but they are different in very important point, As you may have already noticed.
+They do look similar, but they differ in a very important point as you may have already noticed.

 __List__ is a sequence of values of the same time

 __tuple__ is a sequence of values of the same or possibily different types

 You can think of tuple as a list that can have multiple types per element.
-While list is more efficient and type safe, tuple provides better type flexibilty. if you need a container with only one type, tuple provides more generality.
+While list is more efficient and type safe, tuple provides better type flexibilty.
+If you need a container with only one type, list provides more generality.

 #### Using the list or tuple
 Accessing list or tuple is simple as below.